 Our test vehicle did town and country driving on secondary roads and freeways and averaged 6.5L/100km, running on 95-octane petrol.

 The partly-loaded Beach tipped the scales at just on two tonnes (GVM is 2280kg) and performed very well.
 Acceleration was brisk and shifts were jerk-free.

-Up front is an independent Macpherson strut design and both front and rear dampers were tuned for Euro-style handling.
+Up front was an independent Macpherson strut design and both front and rear dampers were tuned for Euro-style handling.
 The little Caddy embarrassed some sports sedans through the twisty bits, sitting flat and responding well to its electric steering system.

 It handled gravel roads better than its beam axle/leaf spring rear setup suggested and would be even better with more tyre flex available.

 We also poked it up a couple of fire trails and only backed off when rock shelves threatened the mechanicals underneath.
 Traction and stability control helped with grip and the electronic diff lock limited wheel spin on loose surfaces.
-However, a rock scrambler it ain’t.
+However, a rock scrambler it wasn’t.

 The Beach home

 Having established that the VW Caddy Beach had sufficient cred’ for consideration as a bush tourer by a single person or a couple, we checked out the Euro-designed camping kit and found it very well sorted.